 Small business lending and borrowing activities are typically local, where the borrowers and the lenders are located in the same vicinity.
-The SBA's Office of Advocacy prepares a directory of small business lenders by the loan size of the lender.
-The information is useful in understanding the marketplace for small business lending.
-Each individual lender is ranked nationally (for multi-billion dollar lenders) and in each state based on their small business lending performance.
-The first two sets of tables rank multi-billion dollar lenders by loans \$1 million or less, loans under \$100k, and loans between \$100K and \$1M in business loans in the national market using Call Report and CRA data.
-Data sources, limitations, a detailed explanation of the data, and ranking criteria used in all the tables is next.
-This is followed by a brief description for the entire directory of lenders (Tables 1 through 6) at https://www.sba.gov/sites/default/files/Appendix\Tables\BK15.pdf.
+The SBA's Office of Advocacy prepares a directory to help small businesses shop more efficiently for credit by the loan size of the lender.
+The information is also useful to lenders interested in learning about the competition in small business lending.1 Each individual lender is ranked for the national market (for multibillion-dollar lenders) and in each state based on their small business lending performance.
+The first two sets of tables rank multibillion-dollar lenders by loans \$1 million or less, loans under \$100k, and loans between \$100k and \$1 million in business loans in the national market using Call Report and CRA data.
+Data sources, limitation and a detailed explanation of the data and ranking criteria used in all the tables is next.
+This is followed by a brief description for the entire directory of lenders (Tables 1 through 6).